Infineon/mtb-example-btsdk-hid-ifxv-remote/README.md

 The IFX-Voice LE Remote Control sample application demonstrates audio capabilities using Infineon Voice over GATT Profile (VoGP) protocol.
 This application is used together with the IFX-Voice Host application.
 The Client Control host application is used to navigate the demonstration and audio playback.

+## WARNING: Sample 16-bit service UUID not for production use
+This application demonstrates the use of a custom GATT service using 16-bit service UUID 0x0000.
+This is not a valid service UUID and **MUST NOT BE USED IN A SHIPPING PRODUCT**.
+To use this code in a shipping product, users must purchase a valid 16-bit service UUID from the Bluetooth&#174; SIG, see https://support.bluetooth.com/hc/en-us/articles/360062030092-Requesting-Assigned-Numbers

+When a valid 16-bit service UUID is obtained, the source code in this Remote application must be modified to use it, change:

+`source/audio/protocol/COMPONENT_ifxv/design.cybt: <Property id="UUID" value="0000"/>`

+The IFX-Voice LE Host sample used in conjunction with this sample must also be modified to match the valid service UUID.

 ## Codec Supported

 - ADPCM